Tag: speak

 Psalm 85:8–13; Amos 3:1–12; Colossians 4:2–18

 The Psalm speaks of the land of Israel having God’s blessings.
 It needed it.
-God’s was both a protection and a source of bounty.
-The gist is that if Israel’s people were being blessed by the land, including peace from war, bountiful crops, and growing families, then God should be at the forefront of the list of thanks.
+God’s blessing was both a protection and a source of bounty.
+The gist is that if Israel’s people were being blessed by the land, including from war, bountiful crops, and growing families, then God should be at the forefront of the list of giving thanks.

 The US has long held itself (with some rationale) as a blessed and fertile land.
 Yes, there were blips (droughts—including the blight that was part of the Great Depression, blights, pests, etc).
 As a whole, however, the US continues to have bountifully producing lands.
 Historically, we have been relatively free from war and conflict.
 Our families could large if we wanted.